Jeremy casts spells in between his careers as a chemical analyst and campus manager.

-Eopchrasite bears a unique suspend mechanic.
-Rather than banishing him from your hand, you'll first need to cast him normally, which is thankfully pretty easy since he accepts two mana of any hue.
+Epochrasite bears a unique suspend mechanic.
+Rather than banishing him from your hand, you'll first need to cast him normally, which is thankfully pretty easy since he accepts any two mana.

 With weak 1/1 power and toughness, this artifact creature should soon fall in battle, but rather than heading to the graveyard like usual, Epochrasite instead suspends himself with three time counters.
-Thus, he can indefinitely revive himself, and best of all, he'll amass a bonus three +1/+1 counters whenever he joins having not been cast from your hand, upgrading into a stronger form with subsequent appearances!
+Thus, he can indefinitely revive himself, and best of all, he'll gain three +1/+1 counters whenever he joins having not been cast from your hand, upgrading into a stronger form with subsequent appearances!

 Suspend Cost: 0

-Once the last counter is removed, Bloom arrives with the same abilities of Black Lotus: it's an artifact that you can tap and sacrifice to add three mana of any one color to your pool.
-While mana ramp is more useful in the earlier stages of your match, this still offers an excellent way to prepare a huge play of any color, and remember you'll never need to spend resources for Bloom, letting you access your full reservoir even on the turn you suspend it.
+Once the last is removed, Bloom arrives with the same abilities of Black Lotus: it's an artifact that you can tap and sacrifice to add three mana of any one color to your pool.
+While mana ramp is more useful in the earlier stages of your match, this still offers an excellent way to prepare a huge play of any color, especially for a spell that never requires any resources.

 2. Ancestral Vision

 Just as Bloom mimics Black Lotus, Vision copies the forbidden "Ancestral Recall", with its suspend effect adeptly keeping it off the ban list.
 Exiling Vision costs just a single blue mana, and it'll disappear for four turns.